 The Company is obligated under certain non-cancelable operating leases for office space and laboratory space.
 This space includes operating leases in Seattle, Washington, Menlo Park, California and San Carlos, California.
-The operating lease in Seattle, Washington expired in April 2021 and will continue to be renewed month to month while the Company negotiates on a new lease.
-The operating lease in Menlo Park, California expired in February 2020.
+The operating lease in Seattle, Washington expired in April 2021 and continued to be renewed month to month until August 2021.
+In July 2021, the Company entered into a 7-year non-cancellable operating lease, commencing in August 2021, for an additional office space in Seattle, Washington.
+Total non-cancellable payments under this lease aggregate \$4.5 million through June 2028.
 In February 2021, the Company amended its existing facility lease contract in San Carlos, California which was executed to shorten the remaining term of the lease (expected to expire in December 2021) and reduce monthly lease payments and was accounted for as a modification.
 The impact of this modification reduced the operating lease right-of-use asset and lease liability balance as a \$3.3 million non-cash adjustment.
 Additionally, as a result of the remaining lease term being less than a year, the total remaining operating lease liability balance was classified as current.
+In September 2021, the Company further amended the facility lease contract in San Carlos, California to shorten the remaining term of the lease to expire in October 2021 and was also accounted for as a modification.

-In December 2020, the Company entered into a new lease in San Carlos, California for ten years commencing in September 2021 and expiring in September 2031 with total minimum lease payments of \$42.1 million.
-In December 2020, the Company also entered into a temporary office space lease agreement in San Carlos, California commencing in February 2021 and expiring in October 2021 with total minimum lease payments of \$1.2 million.
+In December 2020, the Company entered into a new lease in San Carlos, California for ten years commencing in October 2021 and expiring in October 2031 with total minimum lease payments of \$40.7 million.
+In December 2020, the Company also entered into a temporary office space lease agreement in San Carlos, California which commenced in February 2021 and expired in October 2021 with total minimum lease payments of \$1.2 million.
 The temporary office space lease agreement was recognized as a short-term lease due to the election of the short-term lease measurement and recognition exemption.
+The operating lease in Menlo Park, California expired in February 2020.